 Ian Jones, Head of External Engagement at Bournemouth University, said: “We have supported the work of Young Chamber since its launch in 2016, but this year in particular we have seen the true potential of the programme in terms of mobilising the 700+ strong Dorset Chamber membership to meet the careers and employability needs of schools in relation to Government requirements.

 “We are very fortunate that Dorset Chamber places value on having a dedicated resource solely for this purpose – not all chambers have a Young Chamber Coordinator.
 The progress the programme has made, particularly over the last academic year, shows its ability to create and support long term relationships between schools and employers and to think creatively in its delivery.
-Our Schools Liaison Team is already working with Young Chamber on more projects this academic year to support Dorset LEP’s Careers Hub in the west of the county.
+Our Schools Liaison Team is already working with Young Chamber on more projects this academic year to support Dorset LEP’s Careers Hub in the east of the county.
 I very much look forward to following their progress.”